Priority-FCFS scheduling with SLO-class-based priority in a 4-instance cluster

 Scheduling & Priority¶

 Routing decides which instance receives a request.
 Scheduling decides what order requests are processed within an instance.
-These are independent policy axes -- you can combine any routing policy with any scheduler and any priority policy.
+These are independent policy axes — you can combine any routing policy with any scheduler.

-# Priority-FCFS scheduling with age-based priority in a 4-instance cluster
+# Priority-FCFS scheduling with SLO-class-based priority in a 4-instance cluster

 ./blis run --model qwen/qwen3-14b \